Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Introduction

 \section{Introduction}

-As the popularity of cryptocurrency and other decentralized finance mediums have grown, so too have concerns surrounding the rising trend of cryptocurrency attacks.
+As the popularity of cryptocurrency and other decentralized finance mediums has grown, so have concerns surrounding the rising trend of cryptocurrency attacks such as money laundering, phishing, and Ponzi schemes.
 These attacks are constantly evolving, rendering existing fraud detection systems unreliable.
 With the threat of cryptocurrency attacks becoming increasingly minacious, the need for novel solutions to identify cryptocurrency fraud has become apparent.

 The emergence of machine learning technology has promised a new wave of solutions to conventionally complex tasks, including fraud detection.
-With ever-evolving banking methods and increasingly clever attacks, fraud detection is an ideal application for machine learning strategies.
+With ever-evolving banking methods and increasingly clever attacks, the need for more sophisticated countermeasures is clear.

-Although comparable solutions exist, such as JPMorgan's fraud detection mechanisms and advanced credit card fraud detection tools, these systems are hindered by the black-box nature of their models.
-Furthermore, because anomalies tend to be sparse in training datasets, anomaly detection algorithms (which perform fraud detection) commonly fall victim to model imbalances.
-These two challenges combined make the regulation of fraud detection formidable, as models tend to accuse innocent parties more frequently and fail to explain why the accusation was made.

-Thus, a pipeline that includes a graph-based fraud detection model, explainable artificial intelligence (XAI) algorithm, human-in-the-loop audit, and regulator emerges as a strong solution.
-Using a graph-based model addresses gaps in existing research, which commonly only utilizes relational databases from major cryptocurrency coins.
-Implementing an XAI model helps interpret model bias and removes the ethical concerns surrounding the use of black box models.
-The integration of a human-in-the-loop further protects innocent users.
-Finally, placing regulation stage only at the end of the process allows the system itself to be regulation-agnostic as it can be easily adapted to address any rules.
+Machine learning offers strong capabilities for complex detection tasks in financial domains, yet practical deployment is limited by model opacity and severe class imbalance as illicit activity is rare.
+Existing cryptocurrency and banking tools, including large bank systems and credit card oriented detectors, reflect these challenges \cite{jp_morgan_documentation_nodate,bin_sulaiman_review_2022}.
+Performance and usability are often reduced by black box decision making and the difficulty of learning from sparse anomalies \cite{chaquet-ulldemolins_black-box_2022,elmougy_demystifying_2023,wessan_problems_2024}.

+To address these constraints, this work introduces a multistage, regulation-agnostic pipeline that integrates graph based anomaly detection with explanation and human oversight.
+A graph neural network scores wallet level anomalies.
+GraphLIME provides local, feature level attributions for flagged instances.
+A large language model converts GraphLIME feature importance weights and node statistics into concise narratives suitable for audit and regulatory review, and a human-in-the-loop audit layer reduces false positives and supports accountable decision making.

+The contributions are fourfold.
+First, a transparent, graph-first pipeline is formulated that joins a graph neural network for anomaly scoring with GraphLIME for local attributions and a large language model for case narratives.
+Second, prompting strategies are specified that separate feature importance from observed values in order to avoid conflation in explanations.
+Third, an evaluation protocol is outlined that spans anomaly metrics, explanation faithfulness, and analyst utility.
+Fourth, a lightweight dashboard is provided that fuses graph context, attributions, and narratives to support investigator triage.